Benjamin Leon: Besilu Stables

 In the 1980s, Leon established Besilu Stables, and began to show and breed Paso Fino horses.
 In 2008, Leon bought his first Thoroughbred, and soon after started racing horses.
 In 2011, Leon bought Royal Delta for $8.5 million.
 She would win the Eclipse Award for American Champion Three-Year-Old Filly in 2011 and again in 2012 and 2013 as the American Champion Older Dirt Female Horse.

 Political activity and philanthropy

 In 2008, Leon donated $10 million to establish the Florida International University Family Center for Geriatrics Research and Education.

 In 2015, Leon donated $2.5 million to the presidential campaign of Marco Rubio.
 Leon has also donated to the Republican Party of Kentucky and Mitch McConnell.
+He was also a major donor to Donald Trump's reelection campaign.

 In 2025, Leon was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.

+In December 2025, the Senate confirmed Leon's nomination to be Ambassador to Spain.